 “The Australian apple industry is poised for greater consolidation, as supermarkets limit supplier numbers, as pre-packaging becomes the norm and more food safety legislation is introduced.
 Ethical labour and food traceability require expensive capital expenditure on new technology and new systems.
 I think there will still be smaller, independent growers who serve niche, perhaps organic products or varieties that are not practical or profitable for larger farms to produce.
 But at the other end of the spectrum will be large, vertically integrated suppliers of year-round products.

 “Also, to help break the supermarkets’ stranglehold on the distribution of the fresh produce dollar, Australia needs to increase its share of the export market.
 This will take an industry-wide effort and possible government support. “

-Fiona says she doesn’t see Australia adapting to a co-operative model, similar to some examples she has seen overseas, but does believe the industry needs to become more open and unified.
+Fiona says she doesn’t see Australia adapting to a co-operative model, similar to some examples she has seen, but does believe the industry needs to be open and unified.

 “The apple industry needs to cooperate to enable the collection of high-quality data, and to use this data to attract investment.
 It’s impossible to attract investment without the ability to compare horticulture against other assets, but we have been notoriously bad at capturing this data.
 Australian mindsets to sharing information in our industry makes data collection challenging, so we need to change the mindset as well as the structure (whether cooperative, corporate or single units) to provide a medium to transparently collect the information so we can benchmark within industry.